rstraser/rstraser/README.md

 ### Hi, I'm Rob Straser!

-In short, I'm a bug nerd that uses data to better inform decision makers.
+In short, I'm an ecologist that uses data to better inform decision makers.
 I apply data science, visualization, along with laboratory and field observations, to gain insight to problems that affect people and the environment.

 ### 🌎 Find me elsewhere